ddhande/s3-multipart-uploader/README.md

 No file is ever uploaded directly to the backend server.

-Multipart upload allows resuming from failed parts without restarting entire upload.
+Multipart upload allows resuming from failed parts without restarting the entire upload.

 # ⚙️ Configuration Options
 Chunk Size: Default 5MB, can be adjusted in frontend config.